-Examples of Good Practice Extent of Compliance Actions Required In considering its communication with stakeholders the committee should have a comprehensive view of who its stakeholders are and the nature of the interests they have in the scheme and the fund.
-There should be a clearly stated policy on the extent to which stakeholders will take a direct part in the committee's functions and those matters on which they will be consulted or informed.
+Examples of Good Practice Extent of Compliance Actions Required In considering its communication with stakeholders the committee should • have a comprehensive view of who its stakeholders are and the nature of the interests they have in the scheme and the fund.
+There should be a clearly stated policy on the extent to which stakeholders will take a direct part in the committee's functions and those matters on which they will be consulted or informed. the previous voluntarily formed Pension Fund Management Group, has now been established to continue to provide this stakeholder representation.
+The Board has been formally established within the Council's constitution, meets quarterly to formally assist the Council in None.
+The Pension Board is continuing to becoming embedded within the Fund's governance arrangements. build an integrated approach to its own governance and to communicating this and all other aspects of its work to its stakeholders.
+This should be packaged in ways that make the information relevant and accessible to each particular group of stakeholders.
 Fully compliant.
-The Fund recognises that stakeholder groups should have a role in the governance of the Fund.
-Its Governance Policy & Compliance Statement confirms that a Pensions Fund Management Group has been established to provide this stakeholder representation.
-The Group meets formally twice per year and is consulted as required by legislation and also on an ad-hoc basis as felt appropriate.
-The Group is currently under consideration given the establishment of a Pension Board to meet new regulatory requirements. build an integrated approach to its own governance and to communicating this and all other aspects of its work to its stakeholders.
-This should be packaged in ways that make the information relevant and accessible to each particular group of stakeholders.
-There has been considerable work carried out in this area since the Fund appointed a dedicated Training and Communication Officer and this will be formally documented within the ongoing review of the Fund's Communications Strategy, seek examples of good practice from the published reports and communication policies of other pension funds.
+Meetings of the Pensions Committee and Pension Board are public meetings with agendas, reports and minutes publically available.
+In addition, the significant recent focus on communications across all Fund stakeholder groups has been reflected in a revised Communications Policy Statement.
+The underlying strategy of the Statement is to proactively target clear and timely communications to the Fund's various stakeholder audiences, tailored to meet their different needs and to ensure equality of access, and also to deliver feedback to the Fund.
+None, other than continuing with developing the current extensive publicity and communication mechanism for the Pension Fund via the Fund's website and regular newsletter communications to the various stakeholder groups.
+Development of the Fund's website is continuing and new initiatives within this will provide opportunities for even greater interactivity between the Fund and its stakeholders via a wider suite of engagement mechanisms developed within the context of the revised Communications Policy Statement. seek examples of good practice from the published reports and communication policies of other pension funds.
 It should also share examples of its own good practice.
 Fully compliant.
 This is achieved by viewing other fund's documents on line and by way of active networking via practitioner groups and also bodies where the Fund holds membership such as the CIPFA Pensions Network.
-The Fund should ensure that the Fund is maximising the benefit it can achieve from this networking and information sharing.
+None, though the Fund should continue to ensure that the Fund is maximising the benefit it can achieve from this networking and information sharing.